menu

 Occupations and Workforce

-Reform is a blue-collar town, with 38.10% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Reform is generally considered to be a blue-collar town.
+38.10% of the Reform workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Reform is a town of production and manufacturing workers, service providers, and sales and office workers.
 There are especially a lot of people living in Reform who work in office and administrative support (13.20%), healthcare suport services (10.75%), and management occupations (8.30%).

 Setting & Lifestyle

-Being a small town, Reform does not have a public transit system used by locals to get to and from work.
+Reform is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics